 I nearly gave this the subheading of "saints, great and small" and then realised that all the saints are great as they are all in the presence of the most Holy Trinity in heaven, and in God, there is no difference; all are equally great.
 This month's saints include the saint who gave his name to St. Helier in Jersey, as well as the saint in whose honour one of the most famous walking routes in Europe is named for.
 There is even an Old Testament saint!
-This month we are encouraged to think about taking time out to contemplate how much we are loved by Our Lord Jesus Christ, whose only concern is that we, like the saints, are led to share in the divine life of the Holy Trinity in heaven.
-This time out might be ten minutes in the garden or a pilgrimage to a holy place.
+Some saints are well documented and some... well we really only know their names.
+We know these only because they were very important to their contemporaries.
+This does not devalue them as they too are in heaven praying for us.
+Two such saints are St. Nazarius and Celsus, both martyrs of the early Church.
+Since 2021, St Martha has been joined by her siblings, Mary and Lazarus for a joint feast day.
+All we know about St. Lazarus is that he was raised from the dead by Jesus, and that he lived in Bethany.
+Not a lot, but he knew Jesus and was a friend of his, and that is enough for us.
+All the angels and Saints, pray for us.